 Let Export Order: The LEO is issued by the customs officer after the completion of export customs clearance procedures.
 It is proof that all export customs formalities have been completed.

 Export General Manifest: The Manifest is filed by the shipping carrier after the movement of goods from the exporting country.
 It is registered with Customs and initiates the generation of the official proof of export, i.e. the export promotion copy of the shipping bill.

-Once the Manifest is generated and the goods have left the shipping port, the C&F agent forwards the three mandatory documents listed above to you, after getting them approved by Customs.
+Once the Manifest is generated and the goods have left the shipping port, the C&F agent forwards the three mandatory documents listed above to you, after getting them cleared by customs.
 You need to share these documents with your bank, which will then scrutinize and forward them to the importer’s bank.
 The authorized dealers of the Reserve Bank of India are also involved in this exercise.
 Simultaneously the exporter also must provide proof of export to the Central Excise authorities, based on the Customs endorsements.
-On the receipt of payment from the importer, an e-Bank Realization Certificate is issued by the exporter’s banker, with which the export transaction concludes.
+On the receipt of payment from the importer, an eBRC or Electronic Bank Realization Certificate is issued by the exporter’s banker, with which the export transaction concludes.

 Avail the services of a custom house agent who can ensure that your customs and dispatch procedure is carried out smoothly and speedily.